bbauska/UC-Davis-JS-Basics/readme.md

   alt="Summary, Simple JavaScript Slideshow." />
 </p>

-With that, we have a really nice script that's all set up and working well.
-In this lesson, we've combined a lot of the basics that you've learned in the course.
-We're using some control structures such as the sequence and the selection.
-We don't have a loop in this one, but we're using sequence and selection.
-We're using the custom functions.
-We've got event listeners.
-When there's event listeners trigger, we're affecting the DOM to change the web page.
+With that, we have a really nice script that&apos;s all set up and working well.
+In this lesson, we&apos;ve combined a lot of the basics that you&apos;ve learned in the course.
+We&apos;re using some control structures such as the sequence and the selection.
+We don&apos;t have a loop in this one, but we&apos;re using sequence and selection.
+We&apos;re using the custom functions.
+We&apos;ve got event listeners.
+When there&apos;s event listeners trigger, we&apos;re affecting the DOM to change the web page.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 537. replace onclick with add event handler (296) ~~~~~~~~~~~~~~~~~~~~~-->